RSB-Balaji/PyPortfolioMgmt/README.md

 It aims to indentify, capture and relate the factors to asset prices, and use this information to build portfolios.

-PyPortfolioMgmt is designed by keeping in mind the perspective of a **reasercher** who wants to study and analyse multiple factors that contribute to fluctuations in asset prices.
+PyPortfolioMgmt is designed by keeping in mind the perspective of a **researcher** who wants to study and analyse multiple factors that contribute to fluctuations in asset prices.

 ## Table of contents